Kyleswillard/github-usercard/README.md

 ### Stretch Goals

 * Instead of manually creating a list of followers, do it programmatically.
 Create a function that requests the followers data from the API after it has received your data and create a card for each of your followers.
-Hint: you can chain promises.
+Hint: you can chain promises. => COMPLETE

 * Look into adding more info as an expanding card.
 You will need to create some new CSS and a button that expands and contracts the card.